Procrastik/RT-Weapon-Scraper/README.md

 This tool is a weapon spreadsheetizer that pulls all weapons and pertinent data for them in the entire mod directory into a spreadsheet for comparisons.
 This tool also does JSON and Unicode verification.
 This tool is written with Python 3 and utilizes the libraries os, sys, json, traceback, pandas, time, re, and tkinter.

-The weapon scraper recursively checks the directory tree it is pointed at and returns a .xlsx spreadsheet with all found weapons minus any that are in its excluded list.
+The weapon scraper recursively checks the directory tree it is pointed at and returns an .xlsx spreadsheet with all found weapons minus any that are in its excluded list.
 It also returns separate files for possible invalid JSON files, possible Unicode or text compatibility errors, and a list of any excepted files that were skipped due to filtering.

 **How to use the tool**
 The recent GUI and onefile executable update has drastically simplified the process for using the tool.
 If you just want the spreadsheet I generally run it periodically and post the updated sheet in this repository but the crew changes things often so this could be out of date.